Images of Sandy Hook …

 It has 500 years of history — going back to the 1520s when Giovanni da Verrazzano became the first European to explore our “Jersey Shore.”
-In October 1677, Richard Hartshorne acquired the Sandy Hook peninsula paying 13 shilings to the Lenape Tribe.
-By November 1790 the US Congress granted jurisdiction of Sandy Hook lighthouse (and much of the surrounding area) to the federal government.
+In October 1677, Richard Hartshorne acquired the Sandy Hook peninsula paying 13 shillings to the Lenape Tribe.
+By November 1790, the US Congress had ceded jurisdiction of Sandy Hook lighthouse (and much of the surrounding area) to the federal government.

 To me it will always be Sandy Hook.
 Others know it as Fort Hancock (the US Army and historians) or Gateway National Recreation Area (the National Park Service and 2+ million summer visitors).